Nadal struggles at times during 4-set win at Australian Open - WHIZ News

 The No. 3-seeded Pegula overwhelmed Jaqueline Cristian of Romania 6-0, 6-1 in just 59 minutes, No. 7 Gauff overcame a second-set wobble to beat Katerina Siniakova 6-1, 6-4, and No. 13 Collins had her left knee treated and taped up while defeating Anna Kalinskaya 7-5, 5-7, 6-4.

-Pegula and Gauff could meet in the semifinals; Collins could play No. 1 Iga Swiatek — who was scheduled to play later Monday — in the fourth round.
+Pegula and Gauff could meet in the semifinals; Collins could play Swiatek in the fourth round.

 “Today is just one of those days everything was working,” said Pegula, a quarterfinalist in Melbourne each of the past two years.
 “Always feels good when you win a match like that.
 I think when those days come you just kind of take it and don’t complain and don’t critique.
 You kind of just move on to the next one.”